skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 ### New Features

+- **Snapshot Management Modal**: Introduced a snapshot management modal for collaborative users to improve workflow.

+### Improvements

+- **Meta Tags for Public Snapshots**: Added meta tags to public snapshots for better SEO and easier sharing.
+- **DLP Validation Flow**: Implemented a new DLP validation flow for enhanced security.
+- **Markdown Formatting**: Improved formatting of user-submitted Markdown content for better readability.
+- **Expand/Collapse Long Messages**: Added an expand/collapse feature for long user messages in snapshots to improve usability.
+- **Free Trial Countdown Clarity**: Enhanced the free trial countdown clock for improved clarity.

+### Bug Fixes

+- **Markdown Parsing Errors**: Fixed parsing errors when HTML is included in Markdown in user messages.
+- **Breadcrumb Update Issue**: Resolved an issue where changing conversations didn't update breadcrumbs.

+## Control Center

+### New Features

 - **Tag Support in CSV Uploads**: Added support for tagging members when uploading CSV files to enhance member organization.
 - **Export Members to CSV**: Introduced the ability to export members to CSV, simplifying data management.
 - **Admin Password Reset**: Enabled owners and administrators to reset passwords for better account management.